If you are a New Yorker and are in need of a medical marijuana card, then this comprehensive guide is for you.

 If the qualified physician deems you a suitable candidate for medical marijuana use, he or she will issue you a certification for medical marijuana – however, even after receiving the certification from a physician, additional steps must be taken before you can purchase cannabis from a legal dispensary.

 *(Please note, to get an MMJ card you MUST be a resident of the state of New York.
 You will need to provide proof of residency, for example, a New York I.D, passport or other photo I.D)

 Once you’ve been diagnosed with a qualifying condition (see below for current list) and received the certification from a registered physician, you can then register with the Medical Marijuana program through the state’s online Patient Registration System.
 There are two ways to go about this:

 - You can submit your application through the my.ny.gov website, though be advised that you will have to create an account if this is your first MMJ application.

 Once you’ve submitted your information, it will typically take the standard 7-10 business days (if approved) for your medical marijuana card to arrive in the mail, at which point you can purchase legal marijuana from a qualified NY state dispensary.

 What are the New York Medical Cannabis Card Costs?

 Once you receive your MMJ certification from a qualified physician, the cost to apply for the medical marijuana card is $50.
 This is a non-refundable application fee.
 In addition to this fee, however, you likely will encounter costs/fees from the initial physician consultation, which can range anywhere from $99-$299.

-What are Conditions Required to Receive a Medical Marijuana Card in New York?
+Qualifying Conditions to Receive a Medical Marijuana Card in New York

 According to the New York State Medical Marijuana Program, patients in New York who are diagnosed with one of the following severe, debilitating, or life-threatening medical conditions, are afforded legal protection under New York’s medical marijuana law, as per Assembly Bill 6357: